gammapy/gammapy/docs/tutorials/gammapy-spectrum/index.rst

 Spectral fitting with ``gammapy-spectrum``
 ==========================================

-In this tutorial you will perform a spectra fit starting from an event list and a set of 2D IRFs.
+In this tutorial you will perform a spectra fit starting from an `~gammapy.data.EventList` and a set of 2D IRFs (`~gammapy.irf.EnergyDispersion2D`, `~gammapy.irf.EffectiveAreaTable2D`).
 The data used in this tutorial consist of 2 simulated Crab observations with the H.E.S.S. array.
-They are available in the gammapy-extra repository.
+They are available in `gammapy-extra`_.

 .. _tutorials-gammapy-spectrum-extract: